iph0/Redis-ClusterRider/README.md

 the command failed on selected node, the client will try to execute it on another random node.

+If the connection to the some node was lost, the client will try to restore the connection when you execute next command.
+The client will try to reconnect only once and, if attempt fails, the client throw an exception.
+If you need several attempts of the reconnection, you must catch the exception and retry a command as many times, as you need.
+Such behavior allows to control reconnection procedure.

 The full list of the Redis commands can be found here: [http://redis.io/commands](http://redis.io/commands).

     my $value   = $cluster->get('foo');